 Successful engineers aren't just problem solvers: they have creativity and imagination.
-There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in New York.
-We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+With Sylvan's Engineering courses in New York, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
 Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
-After all, there's no reason why learning can't be fun and engaging!
+After all, learning is so much more engaging when it's a whole lot of fun as well!

 With no more than 12 students in each class and a maximum student-to-teacher ratio of 6:1, you can expect a personal and attentive learning experience at your local Sylvan in New York.
 To that personal attention we add a mix of collaborative tasks and self-directed activities, helping to motivate and engage kids with a variety of proven learning techniques.

 Engaging with practical, hands-on engineering challenges is the most effective way to master the most important concepts.
 That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
 And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
 In other words, you can expect us to guide and engage the aspiring architect, engineer or mechanic in your life — and you can also expect bridges, race cars and other exciting projects to dominate conversations in your home!

 It's time to get creative!
 Our Engineering courses in New York feature: